Creating a Custom Cabinet Symbol and Adding it to the Library

 There are several ways to achieve this goal - the approach that you choose will depend on the complexity of the symbol that you want to create.
-In this article, we will walk you through:
+In this article, you will learn how to:

-- Customizing a single cabinet and adding it to the library
+- Customize a single cabinet, and add it to the library.

-- Blocking a group of cabinets blocked together and adding the block to the library
+- Block a group of cabinets together, and add the Architectural Block to the library.

-- Converting multiple cabinets into a single symbol and adding it to the library
+- Convert multiple cabinets into a single symbol, and add the symbol to the library.

-- From the menu, select Build> Cabinet> Base Cabinet and click in the plan to place it.
+- Next, from the menu, select Build> Cabinet> Base Cabinet and click in the plan view in order to place it.

-- Next, use the Select Objects tool to select it, and click on the Open Object edit tool to display the Base Cabinet Specification dialog.
+- Use the Select Objects tool to select the newly placed cabinet, and click on the Open Object edit tool to display the Base Cabinet Specification dialog.

 - Make any necessary modifications to your base cabinet in this dialog.

-For the purposes of this example, we did the following:
+For the purposes of this example, do the following:

-- On the General tab, we edited the base cabinet's Width value to be 72", set the Backsplash Height and Thickness to 0", and increased the Toe Kick Height to 24".
+- On the General panel, edit the base cabinet's Width value to be 72", set the Backsplash Height and Thickness to 0", and increase the Toe Kick Height to 24".

-- On the Door/Drawer tab, we set the Drawer Handle to one from the Library Browser called "Dual Tone Pull H," and under the Feet section, used the Library button to browsed to Manufacturer Libraries> Adams Wood Products> Island Legs> A0913-35-35 and applied these as our cabinet legs.
+- On the Accessories panel under the Feet section, use the Library button to browse to Manufacturer Libraries> Adams Wood Products> Island Legs> A0913-35-35 and applied these as the cabinet legs.

-In Chief Architect X2, this setting change was made on the Hardware tab.
+In Chief Architect X3 - X5, this setting change was made on the Front tab.

-- Finally, we selected the Materials tab and set a Cherry (red) material to the various components of the cabinet, and clicked OK to apply the changes.
+- Finally, select the Materials panel and set a Cherry (red) material to the various components of the cabinet, and clicke OK to apply the changes.

-- Now that we have finished modifying our single cabinet, we are ready to add it to the Library Browser.
+- Now that you have finished modifying your single cabinet, you are ready to add it to the Library Browser.

 With the cabinet still selected, click on the Add to Library edit tool.

-- Once the object is added to the Library Browser, we will right click on it in the Library, and select Rename to give our newly created object a short, descriptive name.
+- Once the object is added to the Library Browser, right click on it in the Library, and select Rename to give the newly created object a short, descriptive name.

-For the purposes of this example, we named the cabinet "3 Drawer Desk".
+For the purposes of this example, name the cabinet "3 Drawer Desk".

-- Once the cabinet has been renamed, we will click and drag it to place it in the Cabinets folder that we created in our User Libraries.
+- Once the cabinet has been renamed, click and drag it to place it in the Cabinets folder that was created in your User Catalog.

 - You can now use your customized cabinet in future plans.

-Now that we know how to modify a single cabinet and add it to the Library Browser, let's see how to block a group of cabinets together, and add them to the Library Browser.
+Now that you know how to modify a single cabinet and add it to the Library Browser, you are ready to see how to block a group of cabinets together, and add them to the Library Browser as a unit.

 - In the plan, place and edit your cabinets to create the type of configuration that you want, whether it is for an entire kitchen, a cabinet island, an entertainment center, hutch, etc.

-- Once you have your cabinet configuration set up the way you want in, in your 2D floor plan view, use the Select Objects tool to drag a marquee around the cabinets.
+- Once you have your cabinet configuration set up the way you want it, in your 2D floor plan view, use the Select Objects tool to drag a marquee around the cabinets.